 5. Sinpo International Market

-Given that Sinpo was once a hub for international trade, traders from all parts of the world would sell their best merchandise there.
+Since Sinpo was once a hub for international trade, traders from all over the world would sell their best merchandise there.
 And so Sinpo International market gradually started forming, and that same market still exists today.

 The traditional feeling of the Sinpo International Market makes it very appealing for travellers and is one of the most popular Incheon tourist spots.